stephanGarland/intro-to-x/mysql/mysql-101.md

 1 row in set (0.00 sec)
 ```

-Note that not only do we now have a `FOREIGN KEY` linking `zaps.owned_by` to `users.user_id`, but InnoDB has added an index on `zaps.owned_by` - this is required, and despite the documentation informing you that you must do this before adding the FK, it actually does it for you if you don't.
+Note that not only do we now have a `FOREIGN KEY` linking `zaps.owned_by` to `users.user_id`, but InnoDB has added an index on `zaps.owned_by` - this is required, and despite the documentation informing you that you must do this before adding the foreign key, it actually does it for you if you don't.

-#### Demonstrating the FK
+#### Demonstrating a foreign key

 ```sql
 mysql> UPDATE users SET user_id = 9 WHERE id = 1;